-PlanningOn our annual trip to Santa Fe, NM to visit family during Christmas, I was hoping to find a fun mountain for some training and fitness.
-Santa Fe Baldy--an easy peak overlooking its namesake--fit the bill.
-I had hoped to climb a 13er such as one of the Truchas peaks, but opted for convenience instead.
+--an easy peak overlooking its namesake--fit the bill.
+I'd hoped to climb a 13er but opted for convenience instead.
 I was also climbing alone, so I figured I should be conservative.

 I did plenty of homework on the mountain, and kept close tabs on the weather before flying west.
 My plan was to get an alpine start, summit, then practice some alpine skills (map and compass work, route planning, self-arrest, Rutschblock tests, steep ascents, and down climbing, etc.) on the steep face overlooking Lake Katherine.
 The trip was a blast and I highly recommend this mountain for anyone looking for a starter peak or just plain fun.
 Winter weather and snow can make for a challenging day out, though, so be ready.

 The weather in Santa Fe had been warm and overcast for days, so I was really gunning for some cold, clear weather.
 I got my wish; a few inches of fresh snow on the mountain and a 15 degree drop in temps arrived the day before the climb.

 After two rocky hours of wine-impaired sleep courtesy of my Italian in-laws-to-be, I awoke at 1am to crystal clear skies and a light breeze.
 Not wanting to awaken our hosts, I skipped coffee (bad idea), threw on my gear, and headed up the mountain.
 Serious note: the drive up/down Hyde Park Road can be treacherous, if as much because of black ice as Texans in SUVs unaccustomed to said ice.
 I saw one accident on my way down and nearly another a mile or so after that one.
 You've been warned.